sevenb/copysite/README.md

 # **copysite command-line program for UNIX **

-COPYSITE is a command-line program to make a local site copy from any online site and start a simpleHTTPServer running the local site copy.
+COPYSITE is a command-line program to create a local website copy from any online website.

 You can to access the local site copy using http://localhost:1024/www.yoursitecopy.com in your web browser.